What Is an E-Discovery Professional?

 Discovery is involved in criminal cases as well.
 The prosecution is obligated by law to turn over the evidence it has against a defendant.
 Likewise, the defense is obligated to give a heads-up regarding any evidence it plans to use at trial.
 This includes witness lists.

 In the old days, this meant a lot of paperwork moved back and forth between litigants.
 At one time, lawyers would appear in court hauling carts of boxed evidence in paper form.
 They would dedicate whole rooms of their offices to holding discovery.
 Not anymore.
 Discovery can be transmitted and maintained in electronic form these days.
 This hasn't completely done away with those carted boxes and rooms because technology can and does occasionally fail, but the transmission of these documents relies more and more on electronics.

 This gives rise to a new issue.
 Someone must maintain, transmit and organize these electronic files.
 Enter the e-discovery professional.

 E-Discovery Job Duties

 The e-discovery professional's role is still expanding and evolving, and it will undoubtedly continue to do so.
-But his responsibilities typically include:
+Their responsibilities typically include:

-- Assessing a client’s ESI – his electronically stored information
+- Assessing a client’s ESI, or, his electronically stored information.

 - Serving on e-discovery teams.